duncanhoge/Hypertrophy/docs/plan-generation.md

 ## Overview

 The Plan Generation system enables users to create personalized workout plans based on their goals, available equipment, and time preferences.
-This document outlines the complete architecture, including the new Custom Plan Management & Volume Control features.
+This document outlines the complete architecture, including the Custom Plan Management & Volume Control features implemented in July 2025.

 ## Purpose